-- Students enrolled in the following Attallah College programs qualify: Teacher Education & Special Education, MA School Counseling, Ed.S. in School Psychology, MACI.
+- Students enrolled in the following Attallah College programs qualify: Teacher Education & Special Education, MA School Counseling, Ed.S. in School Psychology, MACI (fifth year only).

 - Enrollment timeline: Students who have applied for enrollment to the designated Attallah College programs, on or after January 1, 2020 are eligible to participate in the grant.

 - Incoming students: CSAC is working to develop a process by which students that express interest to enroll in a preliminary teaching credential or pupil personnel services credential, may submit a request for a pre-enrollment conditional award notice.
 This will allow you to plan ahead, so that you can earmark grant funds towards your tuition costs.